Tagline:

 Homoeroticism:

 I know what you’re thinking.
 How could there possibly be any homoeroticism in a rightist action movie about the navy staring two hunky men with rhyming names?
 Shockingly enough, gayness abounds.
 In typical 80s Action fashion all heterosexual contact is broken up by the chaperon of violence.
 A SEAL’s wedding is interrupted when he is called to duty.
 One SEAL takes a woman to a private area on the base and embraces her only so his buddies can barge in with machine guns and scare her.
-Etc. Also, on the way to that wedding, Charlie Sheen jumps out of a moving car and over a bridge in act of non-violent protest of the heterosexual union.
+Finally, on the way to that wedding, Charlie Sheen jumps out of a moving car and over a bridge in act of non-violent protest of the heterosexual union.

 Corpse Count: